Ed Lewis (wrestler): Professional wrestling career

 In 1937, the Strangler had six contests in New Zealand.
-He beat Floyd Marshall, John Spellman, Glen Wade, and Rusty Wescoatt, and lost twice to the Canadian champion Earl McCready, who was then established as the top wrestler in New Zealand.
+He beat Floyd Marshall, John Spellman, Glen Wade and Rusty Wescoatt, and lost twice to the Canadian champion Earl McCready, who was then established as the top wrestler in New Zealand.
 In 1936, he competed in one of the last known legitimate contests in professional wrestling, where he wrestled Lee Wykoff.
 Lewis separated a clavicle during training but decided to go ahead with the contest.
-The match ended a draw.
+The match ended in a draw.

 Post wrestling

 Lewis went into semi-retirement in 1935, but came out of retirement in 1942, at the age of 51, despite being legally blind.
 He retired from professional wrestling for good in 1948, at 57 years old.
 At the November 1949 NWA Convention in St. Louis, Lewis was named the ambassador of good will for the NWA.
 In later years, he became the manager of his good friend and reigning NWA World Heavyweight Champion, Lou Thesz.

 Lewis went blind from trachoma.
 He was destitute and relied on his wife and acquaintances to survive.
-He died in Oklahoma on August 8, 1966 at the age of 75.
+He died in Oklahoma on August 8, 1966, at the age of 75.
 In 1999, Lewis was inducted into the George Tragos/Lou Thesz Hall of Fame.

 Today, a Wisconsin state historical marker commemorates his achievements in his hometown of Nekoosa on Prospect Avenue.
 In 2002, Lewis was voted in by professional wrestlers, historians and writers and inducted into the Professional Wrestling Hall of Fame in Amsterdam, New York.